LibreELEC/documentation/how-to/add-firmware.md

 [    9.241371] bluetooth hci0: Direct firmware load for rtl_bt/rtl8761a_fw.bin failed with error -2
 ```

-This can be fixed by creating the overlay directories and downloading the missing firware file from the linux-firmware repository, then rebooting.
+This can be fixed by creating the overlay directories and downloading the missing firmware file from the linux-firmware repository, then rebooting.

 ```text
 mkdir -p /storage/.config/firmware/rtl_bt